myoung8223/LAN-Media-Streaming/README.md

 The **sender** captures the primary display with DXGI Desktop Duplication (GPU, ~2 ms/frame; falls back to GDI if unavailable), encodes it to H.264 with FFmpeg using a hardware encoder when one is present, captures system audio via WASAPI loopback and encodes it to Opus, then muxes both into a single TCP stream.
+The output resolution, bitrate, and frame rate are all adjustable on the sender.

 The **receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency, higher for Wi-Fi/smoothness).
+The buffer's minimum adapts to the stream's frame rate — as low as 20 ms at 60 fps — so it can be set tight without ever starving the decoder below one frame.

 Panels announce their name over UDP so the sender can find them without you typing an IP; an IP fallback is available for networks where broadcast is